reahl/reahl/reahl-doc/doc/tutorial/slots.rst

 .. literalinclude:: ../../reahl/doc/examples/tutorial/slots/slots.py

-In the example, the :class:`~reahl.web.pure.PageColumnLayout` is used to give our plain :class:`~reahl.web.ui.HTML5Page` a `.header` (which we can use to put a menu bar) and two columns for content.
+In the example, the :class:`~reahl.web.layout.PageLayout` is used to give our plain :class:`~reahl.web.ui.HTML5Page` a `.header` (which we can use to put a menu bar) and contents area.
+The contents are in turn laid out using a :class:`~reahl.web.pure.ColumnLayout`.
 The column named "main" is to the right, and fairly large, whereas "secondary" sits to the left of it, and is narrower.

-The :class:`~reahl.web.pure.PageColumnLayout` also adds :class:`~reahl.web.ui.Slot`\ s
+The :class:`~reahl.web.pure.ColumnLayout` also adds :class:`~reahl.web.ui.Slot`\ s
 in each column so that we can use the columns without having to hard-code their contents.
+The  :class:`~reahl.web.layout.PageLayout` does the same for the header and footer areas.

 In this example, a CustomPage is derived from :class:`~reahl.web.ui.HTML5Page`.
-That way the :class:`~reahl.web.pure.PageColumnLayout` can be applied to our CustomPage, and a suitably laid out :class:`~reahl.web.ui.Menu` can be added to the `.header` of all CustomPage instances.
+That way the :class:`~reahl.web.layout.PageLayout` can be applied to our CustomPage, and a suitably laid out :class:`~reahl.web.ui.Menu` can be added to the `.header` of all CustomPage instances.